352 Distin Ave.

 By the first week of August all spaces were assigned for Thanksgiving weekend 2016 and one statistic remains consistent: 30% of the vendors are new to the Public Market.
-Each Public Market is an improvement on the last, mainly because of veteran vendors who fine-tune the products they offer, or the new vendors presenting entirely new products.
-2015 was no exception: approximately 170 vendors were assigned spaces, one-third of whom were entirely new.
-Our returning vendors presented their latest creative works.
+Each Public Market is an improvement on the last, mainly because veteran vendors fine-tune the products they offer and new vendors present entirely new products.
+2015 was no exception: approximately 170 vendors were assigned spaces, one-third of whom were entirely new while our returning vendors presented their latest creative works.
 Keeping it fresh!

 Vendor timeline for 2016:

 Event dates: Thanksgiving weekend, Friday through Sunday, November 25, 26, 27, 2016

 Set-up: Wednesday, Nov.
 23 from 3 pm to 8 pm; building is closed on Thanksgiving; Friday, Nov.
 25, 8 am to noon.

 Event hours: Friday, noon to 7 pm; Saturday and Sunday, 10 am to 5 pm

 Location: Juneau Centennial Hall and the nearby Juneau Arts and Culture Center (JACC).